 I would also personally suggest you take some acid reflux tablets.
 As your diet will suddenly change and you will probably be drinking more than normal, it won’t be unheard of to get some unwanted acid reflux, especially the older you are.
 It doesn’t hurt to take one and they can make a hell of a difference.

 This is only a must take if you are going camping or going to a place with intense mosquito/bugs at the time of visiting.
 If you are sensitive and prone to getting red swollen mosquito bites, then take some anti-mosquito spray/cream (and any other soothing products) or even those wall plug tablets.

 This can be a must, depending on the country you are visiting and your history of shots/diseases/conditions.
 Ask your medical doctor for more information.

 - Allergy medication

 Again, this is only a must if you are prone to allergies.
-Don’t risk suffering on your well earned holiday, take some medication with.
+Don’t risk suffering on your well earned holiday or other travels, take some medication with.

 These are not cosmetics or health and fitness related but they are must haves and I couldn’t resist.